Afrozez/passsordgenerator-03/README.md

 What are the steps required to install your project?
 Provide a step-by-step description of how to get the development environment running: N/A

 Usage
-This (https://afrozez.github.io/passwordgenerator-03/) project can later be looked at to gain a better basic understanding of HTML and CSS.
+This (https://afrozez.github.io/passwordgenerator-03/) project shows how JavaScript can be used to add interactivity to the page using functions to perform tasks for us.
 This module will also be added to a github to display my experience to future visitors to my github page.

 If any users have any questions about how to start the project they can reach me at lukeadenhartog@gmail.com.

 Credits
 The HTML and CSS file were already provided from UCI Coding Bootcamp resources.
-The JavaScript was written by Luke A DenHartog.
+The JavaScript was sourced from/by Luke A DenHartog.

 License
 N/A